dezitter/movy/tasks.md

 ## high priority

+- [ ] reset filter when Adding a movie with default sorting
 - [x] do not send query if 'text' is empty

 - [x] add alerts when list/search result empty